leios/gpu-handbook/src/content/reviewers.md

 ...
 And the like.

-!!! note "Reviewer notice"
+!!! note "Reviewer Notice"
     I will also have a few reviewer notices scattered throughout the book for specific issues that I want more input on.

 Please keep in mind that I am trying to make GPU computing as easy to understand as possible.
 It's really hard to do this right.
 For example, I might over-explain a few concepts that otherwise might be seen as "trivial".
 I might also omit "important" jargon that I feel is unnecessary.
-I am really (overly) relying on you all to gently nudge the book in the right direction, and welcome feedback from programmers of all levels.
+I am really (overly) relying on you all to gently nudge the book in the right direction and welcome feedback from programmers of all levels.

 ## Prominent Reviewers